Titanx-exe/Conformal_Predictions/README.md

 ## training/ evaluation
-Run the script generic_training.py uncomment the according lines for the according datasets and models for further settings see parameters.py
+Run the script generic_training.py for further settings see parameters.py
 The evaluation scores are computed on the fly during training